arthurbg951/capslock-fix-linux/README.md

 ## Binary

-If you just wanna download the program, download <a href="https://github.com/arthurbg951/capslock-fix-linux/blob/main/caps-fix-beta-v1.0.6.zip">here</a>.
+If you just wanna download the program, click <a href="https://github.com/arthurbg951/capslock-fix-linux/blob/main/caps-fix-beta-v1.0.6.zip">here</a>.